VolpeUSDOT/notam-metar/FNS_Reports/README.md

   + Filters out identical NOTAM IDs that occur within 10 minutes of each other, as well as NOTAM types 'Initiated' or 'Submitted for Review'.
   + Makes histograms by Service Area, by season and weekend
   + Prepares data for detailed analysis and saves as `FNS_NOTAM_Freq_w_busy_days.RData` for next step.

+2. Function scripts.
+  + `Busy_periods_functions.R`.
+This has the most important part of the process, the function `compute_staff_reqd()`.
+This function calculates on a minute-by-minute basis how each NOTAM is processed, and what delay will occur in the processing.
+This script also provides the function `plot_staffing_model_focus()` which generates the visual representation of a given day and staffing model.
+  + `Find_percentile_days.R`.
+This script finds which days in the study period match a certain percentile of business (in terms of total number of NOTAMs received).
+Currently configured to find the 90th percentile days either across the NAS by season and weekday type, or for each Service Area.

+3. Staffing model scripts.
+There are currently four options, depending on what combination of Service Areas and type of staffing model to use.
-2a. `NOTAM_cumulative_curves_shift_delay_opt.R`
+  + `NOTAM_cumulative_curves_shift_delay_opt.R`
-  + Starts from `FNS_NOTAM_Freq_w_busy_days.RData`
+    - Starts from `FNS_NOTAM_Freq_w_busy_days.RData`
-  + Identifies 90th percentile days by season and weekend, or optionally by Service Area
+    - Identifies 90th percentile days by season and weekend, or optionally by Service Area
-  + Calculates staff needed using an optimization method on the function `compute_staff_reqd()` to find the staff needed to achieve a specified maximum NOTAM processing delay target (e.g., 2 minutes)
+    - Calculates staff needed using an optimization method on the function `compute_staff_reqd()` to find the staff needed to achieve a specified maximum NOTAM processing delay target (e.g., 2 minutes)
-  + Plots the results in compiled PDFs and additionally as individual .jpeg files using the function `plot_staffing_model_focus()`
+    - Plots the results in compiled PDFs and additionally as individual .jpeg files using the function `plot_staffing_model_focus()`
+    - Can do this for either the mean or max delay encountered during a 24 hour period.

-2b. `NOTAM_cumulative_curves_staggered_delay_opt.R`
+  + `NOTAM_cumulative_curves_staggered_delay_opt.R`
-  + Similar to above, but instead of 3 8-hour shifts in the day, each staff member is allowed to start at any hour of the day.
+    - Similar to above, but instead of 3 8-hour shifts in the day, each staff member is allowed to start at any hour of the day.

+  + `NOTAM_cumulative_curves_shift_delay_opt_addRegions.R`
+    - 8 hour shifts, and consecutively does just WSA, then WSA + CSA, then WSA + CSA + ESA regions instead of each Service Area separately.
+    - As before, can select either mean or max delay.

+  + `NOTAM_cumulative_curves_staggered_delay_opt_addRegions.R`
+    - Staggered shifts, WSA, WSA + CSA, WSA + CSA + ESA regions.

+4. Analysis
+  + `Compare_Staffing_Model_Analyses.R` looks at the results of the optimized models and prepares summaries for the report.

 ## Code